Skekdog/Traitor-Docs/src/content/docs/reference/Types/ItemComponents.md

 The time, in seconds, that it takes to reload the item.
 Weapon presets do not allow items to be used whilst they are reloading.

+### UseShells

+`Type: boolean?`

+If true, reloading will use the shells system.
+No effect if a reload duration is not set.

 ### ReloadAnimation

 `Type: Content?`